Making a Will is the only way you can ensure that when you die, your estate will be distributed according to your wishes.

 NSW Trustee & Guardian is the largest Will maker in NSW.
 If you'd like them to prepare your Will, you can begin the process, online.
 After you’ve filled out and submitted the online form, they’ll contact you, and you can arrange a time to visit them and finalise the Will.

-Note: Pensioners over 65 may be able to access this service for free if they meet certain eligibility criteria.
+Note: Certain pensioners may be able to access this service for free if they meet the eligibility criteria.

 - unless married, you must be over 18 years old